ofiwg/libfabric/man/fi_efa.7.md

 device.
 Therefore, the FI_HMEM_P2P_DISABLED option is not supported by the EFA provider for AWS Neuron or Habana SynapseAI.

+*FI_THREAD_DOMAIN*
+: In order to gain additional performance, if the user requests FI_THREAD_DOMAIN, the control interface to the domain is also set at FI_THREAD_DOMAIN.
+This differs from the Libfabric API which guarantees all control interfaces are always FI_THREAD_SAFE.

 # PROVIDER SPECIFIC ENDPOINT LEVEL OPTION

 *FI_OPT_EFA_RNR_RETRY*